ribamar-santarosa/champselysees/bashement/README.md

 wget --no-cache https://raw.githubusercontent.com/ribamar-santarosa/champselysees/master/bashement/bashement.sh
 . ./bashement.sh

-# ready to use. alternatively, download default environment
+# ready to use, but it's highly recommended in the first run: download default environment (overrides the current one) to the location set by bm_bashement_env_path, or /tmp/environment-env.sh if not set):
 bm_source_newest_env

-# whenever needed, reload the environment
+# whenever needed, reload that  environment (without download, so if you made your changes to the file, they will be preserved)
 bm_source_env

-# downloads and loads itself:
+# downloads and loads itself (update functions, but preserves both bashement-env.sh and the environment vars)
 bm_install_itself

 bm_update # combination of 2 above